-We can think about health system results related to cost, quality, and access.
-This triad of cost, quality, and access is known as the "Iron Triangle" of health care, a phrase coined by William Kissick in 1994.
-Kissick asserts that cost, quality, and access are interconnected and competing legs of a triangle.
+We can think about health systems results related to cost, quality, and access.
+This triad of quality, access, and cost, is known as the "Iron Triangle" of health care, a phrase coined by William Kissick in 1994.
+Kissick asserts that quality, access, and cost, quality, and access are interconnected and competing legs of a triangle.
 There are tradeoffs in improving any one leg of the triangle, and hence it is an "iron" triangle where all three legs cannot be improved simultaneously.
 However, digital transformation has the potential to break the iron triangle.